bitcointranscripts/bitcointranscripts/london-bitcoin-devs/2020-04-22-socratic-seminar.md

 ---
-title: Socratic Seminar (2020-04-22)
+title: Socratic Seminar - Grokking Bitcoin
 transcript_by: Michael Folkson
 categories: ['meetup']
+date: 2020-04-22
+speakers: ['Kalle Rosenbaum']
 ---

 Name: Socratic Seminar

-Topic: Grokking Bitcoin by Kalle Rosenbaum

 Location: London BitDevs (online)

-Date: April 22nd 2020

 The conversation has been anonymized to protect the identity of the participants.